 - The most common type of pulmonary fibrosis is called idiopathic pulmonary fibrosis; its cause is not understood.

-- What are causes and symptoms of pulmonary fibrosis?
+- Signs and symptoms of pulmonary fibrosis include:

-What is the prognosis for pulmonary fibrosis?
+What is the prognosis and life expectancy for a person with pulmonary fibrosis?

 What is pulmonary fibrosis?